 There are pros and some cons of having a lawyer who works from a case file.
 At its best it should mean that you never have to provide the same information more than once as whoever is working on your case/dealing with an enquiry has all the information previously provided in your case file.
 But in practice - and this is the downside - a solicitor new to your case, who is fielding your latest enquiry, cannot realistically read the whole case file.
 So you may find that they pick up information which is incorrect.
 For example you might have received a letter from the firm summarising some details and asking for your confirmation and you may have written back correcting a few details but the solicitor "standing in" may be working from the first letter with some wrong details as they cannot read everything in the file.

 But, whatever the other pros and cons, it is essential for a solicitors' firm to keep a "case file" as an organisational memory.
 You may have a nominated individual solicitor in the firm as your main contact point but they won't always (or even usually) be doing all the work - several solicitors and other fee earners will at various times be doing work on your case and/or may need to respond to emails from you so they need a common case file to record all contact with you, including notes of any telephone conversations, and all information provided by you, so that it is available to whoever in the firm is working on your case/dealing with an email from you from time to time.
-If they are providing a service which responds promptly to any contact from you then it would be frustrating for you if you were not only dealing with a different person every time but nobody you spoke to knew, or had any way of knowing, what you had just said to their colleague the day before.
+If they are providing a service which responds promptly to any contact from you then it would be frustrating for you if not only dealing with a different person every time but nobody you spoke to knew, or had any way of knowing, what you had just said to their colleague the day before.

 A barrister, on the other hand, has a way of working which means that they do not use a case file, which saves considerable time and therefore money.
 How does a barrister avoid the need for a case file?
 Firstly a barrister is an individual so they do not need an artificial "organisational memory" for the short term - they have their own memory.
 What about the longer term?
 Here the barrister relies on the way work is broken down into distinct packages.
 Unlike solicitors who generally provide legal advice in the form of numerous letters, emails, and perhaps on the phone, a barrister will provide legal advice in the form of formal written Opinions and written Advices (legal advice may be given at a face to face conference but the key points are likely to also be in an Opinion or Advice written just before or just after) and those formal written Opinions and written Advices, which are relatively few in number, serve a dual function of not only providing the client with advice but also enabling the barrister to refresh their memory of the case.

 This means that there is no need for the barrister to build up a general case file containing every document and every piece of information ever sent in by the client.
-In effect it is the client who has the case file and the barrister simply asks the client for any further documents (i.e. any further documents not kept with a previous Opinion or already available in Bundledocs) together with the information required at the time when a quote for the next piece of work is to be given.
+In effect it is the client who has all the documents and information which would have been in a case file and the barrister simply asks the client for any further documents (i.e. any further documents not kept with a previous Opinion or already available in the document management system), together with the information required, at the time when a quote for the next piece of work is to be given.

 This inevitably means that the client is sometimes asked for some items of documentation/information more than once during the lifetime of the case (e.g. they may be asked to provide again a document previously sent but not identified at the time as a key document on which the initial Opinion was based and therefore not retained with the Opinion, or they may be asked questions which may have already been answered in previous emails) but this is generally a small price to pay for the increased efficiency and lower fees consequent on the barrister not having to maintain a case file and not having to trawl through previous emails looking for information.